 Average temperatures were -8°C and avalanches, lightning, storms and 250-kilometre-an-hour winds were the norm.

-Now, the Jungfrau Railway is an international attraction and only one of the many attractions of the Jungfrau region.
+Now, the Jungfrau mountain railway is an international attraction and only one of the many attractions of the region and one of the most famous landmarks in Europe.

 The Jungfrau railway ascends through open terrain and then plunges into the shadows of a long tunnel hewn out of rock.